Protecting Your Livelihood After a Commercial DUI

 - Those providing transport for disabled veterans, scouts or other civic organizations

-Legal BAC Limit For Commercial Drivers Is .04 Percent
+Legal BAC Limit for Commercial Drivers Is .04%

-Commercial drivers are allowed to have a blood alcohol concentration (BAC) level of .04 percent, which is half the legal limit.
+Commercial drivers are allowed to have a blood alcohol concentration (BAC) level of .04%, which is half the legal limit.
 Depending on your gender, height and weight, you could have one to two beers or glasses of wine with dinner and be considered too impaired to drive.
-The Federal Motor Carrier Safety Administration (FMCSA) also established another rule that prohibits commercial drivers from driving if they have consumed alcohol in the past four hours.
+The FMCSA also established another rule that prohibits commercial drivers from driving if they have consumed alcohol in the past four hours.

-The penalties for commercial DUI are harsher than the penalties for a regular DUI.
+The penalties for commercial DUI are harsher than the penalties for regular DUI.
 Commercial drivers drinking on the job pose a huge safety concern to themselves and others on the road.
-If you are convicted of a commercial DUI, you could face the below penalties.
+If you are convicted of a commercial DUI, you could face the below penalties:

 - License suspension or revocation